openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    so you type two angle brackets on either side of the question text pointing inward.
 For example, ``>>Is this the question text?<<``.

-   * Screen readers read all of the text that you supply for the problem, but then repeat the text that is identified with this formatting immediately before reading the answer choices for the problem.
+   * Screen readers read all of the text that you supply for the problem, and then repeat the text that you identify with this formatting immediately before reading the answer choices for the problem.

+   * The :ref:`Student_Answer_Distribution` report uses the text with this formatting to identify the question for each problem.

-   * EdX Insights uses the text with this formatting to identify the question for each problem.
+   * Insights also uses the text with this formatting to identify the question for each problem.
 For more information, see `Using edX Insights`_.

 .. _Advanced Editor: